 Ko Lanta is a protected island, great for snorkelling and is considered by many to be one of the best dive spots of all of Thailand’s islands.
 This diverse island is known for its idyllic long stretches of white sand beaches, dense mangrove forests and caves and lagoons perfect for exploring.
 It also has lots of adventure activities to try if you do get restless!
 You could try an introductory cookery or massage course, or simply put your feet up and relax with a fruit shake and a good book!

-Where to go next: If you wish to continue island hopping from Ko Lanta, we recommend heading to the turquoise bay of Ko Phi Phi or the castaway shores of Ko Hai where you can wake up to lapping waves from your cosy beach hut.
+Where to go next: If you wish to continue island hopping from Ko Lanta, we recommend heading the castaway shores of Ko Hai where you can wake up to the sound of the lapping waves from your cosy beach hut.

 Meaningful twists to an Island Hopping itinerary